unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * Add support for `BindingExpression.UpdateSource()`
 * Updated Android version to target Android 9.0
 * The CI validates for API breaking changes
+* `MediaTransportControls` buttons now use Tapped event instead of Click

 ### Breaking changes
 * Make `UIElement.IsPointerPressed` and `IsPointerOver` internal